Table of Contents

 This icebox cake recipe is a cold sweet dessert made with crunchy graham crackers in between a creamy mixture of Cool Whip and cream cheese.
-Mixed in, are layers of creamy, rich chocolate icing.
-This cool, sweet treat is one that you don’t want to miss!
+Mixed in, are layers of creamy, rich chocolate icing for a cool, sweet treat that you don’t want to miss!

 You will need: